SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture13_Query_Execution_2.md

       And the main reason why PostgreSQL uses this model is that it was invented before `pthread` exists, and every OS has `fork(2)` implemented.

-      And the PostgreSQL communicaty is going to [make PostgreSQL multiple threaded][link]
+      And the PostgreSQL community is going to [make PostgreSQL multiple threaded][link]

       [link]: https://www.postgresql.org/message-id/31cc6df9-53fe-3cd9-af5b-ac0d801163f4%40iki.fi